-In addition you can move any user from the operator queue to the different conference - you can either move the user who is currently talking to the operator or move another user from the operator queue.
+You can move any user from the operator queue to the different conference - you can either move the user who is currently talking to the operator or move another user from the operator queue.
 If the user you are moving is currently engaged, the conversation with him will be automatically released prior to this move.
-To attach the user to the different conference you should use drag-and-drop technique: you should select the user in the operator queue by pressing the left mouse button, after that you should drag this user either to the desired conference in the conferences grid or to the calls grid of the desired conference, and then you should drop this user, see Figure 40 for details.
-Next the system will ask you the confirmation question as it is shown on Figure 41, you should select the role of the user in the target conference (either Host, or Participant, or Listener depending on what roles are defined for the target conference), or you can cancel your request to move the user.
+To attach the user to the different conference you should use drag-and-drop technique: you should select the user in the operator queue by pressing the left mouse button, after that you should drag this user either to the desired conference in the conferences grid or to the calls grid of the desired conference, and then you should drop this user, see Figure 44 for details.
+Next the system will ask you the confirmation question as it is shown on Figure 45, you should select the role of the user in the target conference (either Host, or Participant, or Listener depending on what roles are defined for the target conference), or you can cancel your request to move the user.
 You can also attach the user to a different conference using default 5 keys on touch tone phone keypad.

-Figure 40: Attach User to a Different Conference Using Drug-and-drop Technique
+Figure 44: Attach the User to the Different Conference Using Drug-and-drop Technique

-Figure 41: Attach User to a Different Conference Confirmation Question
+Figure 45: Attach User to a Different Conference Confirmation Question